angular-schule/website-articles/blog/2019-02-third-party-libraries-and-widgets/README.md

 ## Integrating JavaScript Widgets

 Lets take a look at [plotly.js](https://plot.ly/javascript/).
-It's is a high-level, declarative charting library, which is built on top of [d3.js](http://d3js.org/) and [stack.gl](http://stack.gl/), The library ships with many preconfigured chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.
+It is a high-level, declarative charting library, which is built on top of [d3.js](http://d3js.org/) and [stack.gl](http://stack.gl/), The library ships with many preconfigured chart types, including scientific charts, 3D graphs, statistical charts, SVG maps, financial charts, and more.

 ![plotly.js demo](plotly_2017.png)